ftntcorecse/ftnt-ansible-docs/docs/fmgr_modules/fmgr_fwpol_ipv4.rst

       firewall_session_dirty:
         description:
           - How to handle sessions if the configuration of this firewall policy changes.
           - choice | check-all | Flush all current sessions accepted by this policy.
-These sessions must be started and re-matched with policies.
           - choice | check-new | Continue to allow sessions already accepted by this policy.
         required: false
         choices: ["check-all", "check-new"]